HouseCarers Pricing and Review 2026: Is It Worth It

 At approximately $50 per year, HouseCarers sits in a competitive tier.
 The honest comparison:

-MindMyHouse at $29 has nearly three times the listing volume.
+MindMyHouse at $29 has more than three times the listing volume.
 House Sitters America at a similar price is US-focused but easier to use.
 For sitters who want strictly affordable global reach, the case for HouseCarers over MindMyHouse is primarily the free ID verification.
 A genuine differentiator, but one that has to be weighed against the lower listing count and more difficult platform experience.

 No Insurance, No Platform Protection Plans